Hair Loss

 Understanding Types and Causes of Hair Loss

-Key Nutrients for Healthy Hair
+Nutrients and Vitamins for Healthy Hair

 Vitamin D

-Iron (Ferritin) and Vitamin C
+Iron (Ferritin) & Vitamin C

 Zinc

-Biotin (Vitamin B7) and Other B Vitamins
+Biotin & B Vitamins

-Vitamin E, Vitamin A, Selenium
+Vitamin E, Vitamin A & Selenium

-Hair Growth: Supporting the Natural Cycle
+Supporting the Natural Hair Growth Cycle

 Back to blog